rbawden/diabla-chat-interface/README.md

 The English-French parallel dialogue dataset collected using this interface can be found [here](https://github.com/rbawden/DiaBLa-dataset).

+## Licence

+The code is distributed under a LGPL-3.0 licence.

 ## Requirements

 Code has been tested with python 3.4